muhibkhan123/My-CV/README.md

 <br />
 <ul>
 <li><strong>MS Office Suite:</strong> Advanced proficiency in Word, Excel, PowerPoint.</li>
-<li><strong>Data Entry & Management:</strong> High accuracy and efficiency in computer operations.</li>
+<li><strong>Data Entry & Management:</strong> High accuracy and efficiency in all computer operations.</li>
 </ul>
 </details>

 🌌 Professional Journey & Impact Highlights
-My career is a testament to versatility and a commitment to delivering excellence across diverse roles:
+My career is a testament to versatility and a commitment to delivering excellence:

 🌟 Part-time Graphic Designer & Computer Operator @ Almadina Computer Academy (4 Years)

-Provided graphic design services using Adobe Photoshop for academy and client projects.
+Provided expert graphic design services using Adobe Photoshop for a wide range of academy and client projects.

-Managed computer operations, data entry, and administrative tasks.
+Efficiently managed all computer operations, including high-volume data entry and administrative tasks.

-Developed and implemented automation scripts for browser and desktop tasks using JavaScript, AutoHotkey (AHK), and Python to improve workflow efficiency.
+Pioneered and implemented automation scripts for browser and desktop tasks using JavaScript, AutoHotkey (AHK), and Python, significantly improving workflow efficiency.

 🤝 The Human Element: Soft Skills
 Beyond the code and algorithms, I bring a suite of soft skills crucial for collaborative success: